metamuffin/keks-meet/readme.md

 -   Have a security professional look at the code
 -   Test some options like `camera_facing_mode`
 -   Signing key for each user
     -   Built-in storage for known keys
--   Prevent a client from sendin differing user names to other clients
--   Fix chat CSS (impossible™)
 -   Relay RTC when there are a lot of clients
 -   Mitigate security issues caused by `*_enabled` params
+-   Images in chat

 ## Protocol